Port Chester, New York: Geography

 Port Chester has a humid subtropical climate (Cfa).
 Due to its location on the coast, temperatures are neither extremely cold nor warm, and precipitation is plentiful for the entire year.
 Winters are usually cool, and powerful nor'easters can occur, sometimes dropping large amounts of rain and snow on the village.
-Average annual snowfall is 29.8 inches, which is significantly more than New York City's 25.3 average inches.
+Average annual snowfall is 29.8 inches, significantly more than New York City's 25.3.
 Snow cover is sporadic as the sea moderates temperatures, which melt snow.
-During the summer, Port Chester is typically warm, however is far cooler than towns even a few miles inland due to the moderating influence of the sea.
+During the summer, Port Chester is typically warm, but far cooler than towns even a few miles inland, due to the sea's influence.

 Demographics

 At the 2019 American Community Survey, there were 29,342 people living in the village of Port Chester.
 The racial and ethnic makeup of Port Chester in 2019 was 30.6% non-Hispanic white, 3.0% Black or African American, 1.7% Asian, 0.3% some other race, 0.3% two or more races, and 63.9% Hispanic or Latin American of any race.
 Of the Hispanic and Latino population, the largest single group were Mexican Americans (14.4%) and other Hispanics and Latin Americans made up 45.0% of the demographic.
 At the 2020 American Community Survey, the Latino population was 14.1% Mexican, 11.8% Guatemalan, 10.3% Ecuadorian, 7.3% Peruvian, 3.7% Dominican, 3.4% Colombian.